rbisdorff/Digraph3/docSphinx/tutorial.rst

 Solving bipolar-valued kernel equation systems ..............................................

-*John von Neumann* ([SCH-1985]_) showed indeed that, when a digraph *G(X,R)* is acyclic with a  unique inital kernel *K* characterised by its membership characteristics vector *Y*, then the following dual bipolar fixpoint equation
+*John von Neumann* ([SCH-1985]_) showed indeed that, when a digraph *G(X,R)* is acyclic with a  unique inital kernel *K* characterised by its membership characteristics vector *Yk*, then the following dual bipolar fixpoint equation

      :math:`T^2(Y) \; := \; -\big( -(Y \circ R) \circ R) \; = \; Y\;.`

-will admit a stable high and a low fixpoint solution converging both to *Y*.
+will admit a stable high and a low fixpoint solution converging both to *Yk*.

 Inspired by this crisp fixpoint equation, we observed that for a given bipolar-valued digraph *G(X,R)*, each of its independent and dominant or absorbent choices *Ki* in *X* determines an induced partial subgraph *G(X,R/Ki)* which is acyclyc and admits *Ki* as unique kernel.